-Even though my Thai-style chicken soup may not be as light as my Asian-Style Salmon Soup as there is coconut milk in it, it’s still as gloriously fresh tasting.
+Even though my Thai-style chicken soup may not be as light as my Asian-Style Salmon Soup - this one has coconut milk in it - it’s still as gloriously fresh tasting.

 This is Thai food.
 There is chilli involved.
 I don’t overdo the amount of chilli that I add to my food as I do not want it to be the only thing you can taste.

 Asian-style food contains so many wonderful spices and ingredients and I want to experience the taste of all of them in my mouth.

 And then there is coconut milk, which is not the big bad wolf after all.
 It is first of all really nutritious (see Nutritional Information).
 It does contain saturated fat but coconut is rich in medium-chain fatty acids which the body processes differently than other saturated fats.
 These medium-chain fatty acids promote weight maintenance without raising cholesterol levels (Wikipedia).